Basis-Theory/basistheory-integration-guides/index.markdown

                         <img src="./assets/images/card2.svg">
                         <div class="container">
                             <h4>What are Atomic Tokens?</h4>
-                            <p>Atomic Token enable your business to reduce its overall security and compliance footprint while also reducing the complexity of your application.</p>
+                            <p>Atomic Tokens enable your business to reduce its overall security and compliance footprint while also reducing the complexity of your application.</p>
                         </div>
                     </div>
                 </a>